-Peter Swarbrick, Pharmami and Pharmacy manager said "we are very pleased to offer this no appointment required free service.
-We actively promote the service to our patients and it's great that Hayley Cryer the other pharmacist and I have been able to vaccinate and protect them from the effects of flu this year.
+Richard Harrison, the Pharmacist at Haxby Group Pharmacy who vaccinated a record 600 people in his pharmacy said "This is an excellent Community Pharmacy NHS service which is so accessible, with no appointments required in my pharmacy.
+We actively promote the service to our patients and it's great that we have be able to protect them from the effects of flu this year.
 As winter draws nearer, many people will suffer with ill health, especially older people aged 65 and over and adults with certain medical conditions, and they can benefit from the NHS flu vaccination service.
-The service helps protect people from health complications through the winter months."
+The service helps protect people from health complications through the winter months.